andreasbehnke/build-viking-gps/README.md

-# ansible-build-viking
+# docker-build-viking
-Playbook prepares ubuntu based workstation for building viking
+Using docker to compile viking for ubuntu